chenyc23/GitLearning/readme.txt

-git is a version control system this is the first version
+git is a version control system git is a distributed version control system this is the second version